Soares/simplifience.com/post/science/mire.md

 But there was no mystery.
 Nothing has been solved. @post[Mystery is not a property of reality]reality/mystery.
 The mystery was in the minds of the scientist, who were looking at reality backwards.
 The mystery was latent in their misinterpretation of the universe.

 And yet, that's not what it feels like to them.
 To them, it feels like a great confusion has been resolved.
-They jump to immortalize their victory in the textbooks, to tell the tale of the horrible confusion and its brilliant conclusion.
+They jump to immortalize their victory in the textbooks, to tell the tale of the Horrible Confusion and its Brilliant Conclusion.

 Every teacher loves to drag their students through the ritual mire, confusing the students with baffling data and surprising them with counter-intuitive answers.
 And so the confusions spread and proliferate.